windmill-labs/windmilldocs/docs/core_concepts/2_variables_and_secrets/index.md

 ## Access a variable from a script

 At runtime, all the variables you have access to are set as environment variables.
-Easiest way to use a variable in your script is to add it via UI.
+Easiest way to use a variable in your script is to add it via the UI.
-Click the "+Variable" button in the header row of the editor to open the variable picker.
+Click the "+Variable" button in the header row of the editor to open the variable picker and select the one you need.

 ![Use variable](./use-variable.png)